programweb/getting-git/README.md

-# getting-git
+# Getting Git

-This is a sample repo used in the Louisville Software Engineering meetup.
-Yay, beer!

-Look, another line.
+This repository is used during my *"Getting Git"* tutorial.